InspiringGroup-Lab/CoGNN/README.md

 > - Running a smallest test of our artifacts needs around 1 minute, but fully running all the experiments in our paper might take 3 days or more (measured using NVIDIA A100).
 > - Please make sure of these details before deciding to read ahead.

-This document is dedicated to the Artifact Evaluation Committee (AEC) of our paper *CoGNN: Towards Secure and Efficient Collaborative Graph Learning*.
+This document is dedicated to the audience of our paper *CoGNN: Towards Secure and Efficient Collaborative Graph Learning* ([DOI of published version](https://doi.org/10.1145/3658644.3670300), [full version](https://eprint.iacr.org/2024/987), [Zenodo record](https://zenodo.org/records/11210094)), which is accepted by ACM CCS 2024.
 It provides some necessary background information about the paper and contains step-by-step instructions for setting up the artifacts and running the vital experiments in our paper.
 Here is the table of contents:
 - [0 Background](#0-background): some brief background information about CoGNN;
 - [1 Introduction](#1-introduction): introduce these artifacts and their organization;
 - [2 Environment Requirements](#2-environment-requirements): the required hardware resources and software environments;